 - Determine a core set of features and supports to address inherent access and learning barriers present in most digital and open learning materials

 - Develop an open-source software suite that provides a personalized learning experience for students who use digital content

 - Create industry guidelines and a stakeholder’s group to encourage widespread use of the software

 Are you an educator, parent, or student interested in impacting the software development process?
 Let us know!
 We are looking for students and teachers to co-design with us.
 Your feedback, ideas, and opinions will make a real difference for learners in the 21st century.
 Together we will transform the digital learning landscape so that everyone has a chance to engage in and succeed in digital learning.

 Looking for ways to support readers in building and expanding their vocabulary?
 Searching for engaging, age-appropriate reading for middle school students?
 Clusive™ is a free, flexible, adaptive, and customizable digital learning environment designed with UDL in mind.
-Explore our Frequently Asked Questions or jump right in and start using Clusive right now.
+Explore our Frequently Asked Questions or jump right in.

 2018 – 2022

 For more information about this project, please contact Mia Gross.